altocodenl/tagaway/readme.md

       - If there's a provider error, give a "try again" option with the same list?
       - If there's another type of error, mark "ac;pic/server error".
    - Import from Dropbox.

-- Pivs
-   - Stop losing state of left scrollbar and sort by scrollbar when query refreshes.
-   - Search box height is incorrect.
-Must match to original design markup.
-When 'Done tagging' button appear in 'Untagged', bottom border of tag navigation moves.
-It shouldn't do that.
-   - Adjust height of sidebar__inner-section when switching from main tag view to selected tags view.
-They should have different heights.
-   - Implement video streaming.

 - Safari bugs
    - Videos do not play in Safari Version 13.1.2 (15609.3.5.1.3): implement streaming (https://blog.logrocket.com/streaming-video-in-safari/)